ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 ### Documentation about your code

 The best place for documentation about your code to reside is in your code.
-Good code documentation practice is outside the scope of this article.
+Good code documentation practice is outside the scope of this post.
 You can refer to [this article](https://swimm.io/learn/code-documentation/documentation-in-python-methods-and-best-practices) for some great pointers on documenting Python code.

 ### Documentation about your project